 Some people's blood pressure falls while they are having rituximab.
 If you usually take medicine to lower your blood pressure, your doctor may ask you not to take it for 12 hours before having rituximab.
-The nurse will check your blood pressure regularly.
+Sometimes, rituximab can make your blood pressure go up.
+Your nurse will check your blood pressure regularly.

 Risk of infection

 This treatment can reduce the number of white blood cells in your blood.
 These cells fight infection.
 If the number of white blood cells is low, you are more likely to get an infection.
 A low white blood cell count is called neutropenia.

 If you have an infection, it is important to treat it as soon as possible.
 Contact the hospital straight away on the 24-hour contact number you have if:

 - your temperature goes over 37.5°C (99.5°F)